TAPevents/Meteorstrap/README.md

 Predefined themes are any themes that are included as packages via the `registerPredefinedTheme` method.
 Non-predefined themes (user-defiend) are always cloned from an existing theme (or plain bootstrap).

-Have a look at the meteorstrap-bootswatch-themes package for an example of how to package a custom theme that's compatible with Meteorstrap.
+Have a look at the [meteorstrap-bootswatch](https://github.com/TAPevents/meteorstrap-bootswatch) package for an example of how to package a custom theme that's compatible with Meteorstrap.
 It's basically a case of copy-pasting the Bootswatch format (`bootswatch.less` and `variables.less`), adding it as an asset, and envoking:

 ```coffeescript
 BootstrapThemer.registerPredefinedTheme